 Nature Alberta Magazine is published especially for our Nature Alberta members.
 It comes out four times per year (Spring, Summer, Fall, Winter) in full-colour E-version and a print copy.
 Become a Nature Alberta member today to get your subscription.

+Like to write?
+Want to contribute?
+We gladly accept article submissions for Nature Alberta magazine.
 Deadlines for contributions are February 28, May 31, August 31 and November 30 respectively.
-The Editor may edit for length and format and reserves the right to accept or reject any article, to send manuscripts for external review, and to require authors to revise articles prior to their publication.
-Full article and photograph submission guidelines are available from the Editor.
-Nature Alberta does not reimburse nor pay a fee to authors for their contributions.
-Contributors may submit electronic manuscripts by e-mail to firstname.lastname@example.org (please include “Nature Alberta” in the subject line).
+The Editor: may edit for length and format, reserves the right to accept or reject any article, may send content for external review, and may require authors to revise articles prior to publication.
+Contact the Nature Alberta Magazine Editor by email email@example.com for more information and completed submission guidelines.
+As a non-profit organization, Nature Alberta appreciates writers’ submissions, but we do not reimburse nor pay a fee for any submitted content.

-In 1992 Nature Alberta self-published and distributed the Atlas of Breeding Birds of Alberta.
-The experience gained from this project has led to our involvement in a number of other titles.
-For our current publications please visit our Book Store.
-Since 1992, Nature Alberta has collaborated with member clubs, government agencies and individuals to produce Alberta relevant natural history titles.
-Nature Alberta has been received both the Emerald Award and the Premier’s Award of Excellence for three of its publications.
-We continue to have an interest in finding publishing projects that contribute to knowledge of natural history in the province.
-If you have a publishing idea, please Contact Us to discuss.
+It began in 1992 when Nature Alberta self-published and distributed the Atlas of Breeding Birds of Alberta.
+The experience gained from this project has led to our involvement in the development and distribution of several other publications, and since then, Nature Alberta has collaborated with member clubs, government agencies and individuals to produce several additional natural history books.
+Nature Alberta has received both the Emerald Award and the Premier’s Award of Excellence for three of its publications.
+You’ll find these books and more in our online store >>

 In 1970, six natural history clubs joined together to form the Federation of Alberta Naturalists.
 Today, this same organization, known as Nature Alberta serves a membership of over 40 clubs and represents thousands of individuals across the province.
 Every one of these individuals share a passion for natural history.